MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 HasWireguardPort returns a boolean if a field has been set.

+### GetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`

+GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

+### GetEnclaveReplicaSetEventsOk

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

+GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

+SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

+### HasEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`

+HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

+### GetIsUsingInitContainer

+`func (o *JsonKubernetesEnclaveAllOf) GetIsUsingInitContainer() bool`

+GetIsUsingInitContainer returns the IsUsingInitContainer field if non-nil, zero value otherwise.

+### GetIsUsingInitContainerOk

+`func (o *JsonKubernetesEnclaveAllOf) GetIsUsingInitContainerOk() (*bool, bool)`

+GetIsUsingInitContainerOk returns a tuple with the IsUsingInitContainer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsUsingInitContainer

+`func (o *JsonKubernetesEnclaveAllOf) SetIsUsingInitContainer(v bool)`

+SetIsUsingInitContainer sets IsUsingInitContainer field to given value.

+### HasIsUsingInitContainer

+`func (o *JsonKubernetesEnclaveAllOf) HasIsUsingInitContainer() bool`

+HasIsUsingInitContainer returns a boolean if a field has been set.

-### GetEnclavePodEvents
+### GetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEvents() JsonV1EventList`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEvents() JsonV1EventList`

-GetEnclavePodEvents returns the EnclavePodEvents field if non-nil, zero value otherwise.
+GetEnclaveDeploymentEvents returns the EnclaveDeploymentEvents field if non-nil, zero value otherwise.

-### GetEnclavePodEventsOk
+### GetEnclaveDeploymentEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEventsOk() (*JsonV1EventList, bool)`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEventsOk() (*JsonV1EventList, bool)`

-GetEnclavePodEventsOk returns a tuple with the EnclavePodEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnclaveDeploymentEventsOk returns a tuple with the EnclaveDeploymentEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclavePodEvents
+### SetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclavePodEvents(v JsonV1EventList)`
+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveDeploymentEvents(v JsonV1EventList)`

-SetEnclavePodEvents sets EnclavePodEvents field to given value.
+SetEnclaveDeploymentEvents sets EnclaveDeploymentEvents field to given value.

-### HasEnclavePodEvents
+### HasEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclavePodEvents() bool`
+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveDeploymentEvents() bool`

-HasEnclavePodEvents returns a boolean if a field has been set.
+HasEnclaveDeploymentEvents returns a boolean if a field has been set.

 ### GetRemoteControlIP